I, Tonya: Accolades

 I, Tonya earned various awards and nominations following its release.
 At the 7th AACTA International Awards, Robbie won Best Actress, while Janney won Best Supporting Actress.
 I, Tonya received five nominations at the 71st British Academy Film Awards, including Best Actress in a Leading Role for Robbie, Best Original Screenplay for Rogers and winning Best Actress in a Supporting Role for Janney.
 The film also garnered five Critics' Choice Movie Awards, with Robbie winning Best Actress in a Comedy and Janney winning Best Supporting Actress.

-At the 75th Golden Globe Awards, Janney received the Golden Globe Award for Best Supporting Actress – Motion Picture, while the film was nominated for Best Motion Picture – Musical or Comedy and Robbie was nominated for Best Actress – Motion Picture Musical or Comedy I, Tonya gathered three Independent Spirit Awards nominations, and a Producers Guild of America Award nomination.
+At the 75th Golden Globe Awards, Janney received the Golden Globe Award for Best Supporting Actress – Motion Picture, while the film was nominated for Best Motion Picture – Musical or Comedy and Robbie was nominated for Best Actress in a Motion Picture – Musical or Comedy I, Tonya gathered three Independent Spirit Awards nominations, and a Producers Guild of America Award nomination.
 Robbie and Janney were nominated for Outstanding Performance by a Female Actor in a Leading Role and Outstanding Performance by a Female Actor in a Supporting Role respectively at the 24th Screen Actors Guild Awards.
 Rogers earned a nomination for Best Original Screenplay from the Writers Guild of America.
 Tatiana S. Riegel won the American Cinema Editors Award for Best Edited Film (Comedy or Musical).

 At the 90th Academy Awards, Janney won Best Supporting Actress.
 Robbie earned a nomination for Best Actress and Tatiana S. Riegel earned a nomination for Best Film Editing.